cambridge-cares/TheWorldAvatar/Deploy/stacks/Singapore/README.md

     5) label - Text to show in the visualisation for users to select which simulation to display
     6) delayMinutes - Upon submitting the request, the duration to wait before executing a dispersion simulation, it is also the time to subtract from the current time to run the simulation for.
 For example, if delayMinutes = 30, and the current time is 1pm, the simulation will be executed at 1pm + 30 min, i.e. 130pm, for a simulation at 1pm (using weather and ship data at 1pm).
     7) intervalMinutes - Interval to execute dispersion calculations.

+3) To stop either live updates or scheduled simulations, change the request from POST to DELETE.

 ## 3. Miscellaneous Functions
 ### Legend